imtricksterr/imtricksterr/README.md

 # Hi, I'm Jay 👋

-I'm a Computer Science student at the University of Connecticut (Class of 2028) with a passion for **software development, systems, and cloud computing**.
+I'm a Computer Science student at the University of Connecticut (Class of 2028) with a passion for **software development, systems, machine learning, and cloud computing**.
 I enjoy building solutions that solve real-world problems, efficient programming, and learning new technologies.

 ---